xavierjohn/FunctionalDDD/README.md

 If there is no error, `IfOkTapAsync` will execute the `Promote` method and then send an email.

-Finally `UnwrapAsync` will call the given functions with underlying object or error.
+Finally `FinallyAsync` will call the given functions with underlying object or error.

 ### Example 2 Validation